alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 <a href="/static/nike-2012-records.png"><img src="/static/nike-2012-records.png" width="600px" class="center" /></a>

 Finally, my personal records of the year.
 My farthest (and longest) run was **3.42 miles** at a pace of **8'46"** in **30:01**.
 My fastest 5k was finished in **24:49** at a pace of **7'56"**.
-And my fastest mile was completed on a high school track against my brother, where I ran it in **6'29"**.
+And my fastest mile was completed on a high school track against my brother, where I ran it in **6:29**.

-In summary, recording my runs was invaluable in completing my goal to run 100 miles.
-It provided a way for me to track my progress, as well as provide insight on my trends and humps in my way.
+In summary, recording my runs were invaluable in completing my goal to run 100 miles.
+It provided a way for me to track my progress, as well as provide insight on my trends and potential humps in my way.

 As I settle more into the running groove, I plan to focus less on distance and time to incorporate different exercises such as fartleks, tempo runs, and intervals into my training.
-I don't know what 2013 holds for me, but I'm ready to face any challenges on the road.
+I don't know what 2013 holds for me, but I'm ready to face the challenges on the road.
 Bring it on!

 [1]: /blog/2012/100-miles.html